adams85/common/README.md

 Text=ABC
 ```

 The function has an alternative version (`ReflectionUtils.ObjectToDictionaryCached`) for those cases when multiple instances of the same type needs to be converted.
-So reflection metadata will be cached instead of being collected on every call.)
+By using this method, reflection metadata will be cached instead of being collected on every call.)

 #### Building/parsing assembly and type names